quixio/quix-docs/docs/platform/quickstart.md

 7. Paste the streaming token from the clipboard into the `.env` file _immediately_ after the `=` (there should be no space between the `=` and the token).
 8. Save the file.

-Your streaming token is now safely stored in your `.env` file for the project.
+Your streaming token is now safely stored in your `.env` file for the application.

 ## 4. Run your code